JanHerca/urantiapedia/output/wikijs/en/article/Jean_Davier/Melchizedek_ou_la_2eme_Revelation.md

 When Machiventa ended his earthly career, missionaries crossed Egypt and preached the gospel of Salem to the Mediterranean peoples while others reached India, China, Tibet and Japan.

-In Egypt where an intense struggle reigns between tribal polytheism and the concept of the One God “_The original teachings of Melchizedek took root more deeply and then spread to Europe_” ([UB 95:2.1](/en/The_Urantia_Book/95#p2_1)), because Egypt already has an evolved religion “_they believed that a soul separated from the physical body, if it was properly armed with magic formulas, could avoid the evil intermediary spirits and reach the judgment hall of Osiris where it would then be admitted to the realms of bliss, if it was not guilty._” ([UB 95:2.9](/en/The_Urantia_Book/95#p2_9)) The missionaries of Salem arrived in Rome in -600, but were powerless before the myriad of gods, cults dedicated to heroes, to the mother of god, to the forty successive emperors.
+In Egypt where an intense struggle reigns between tribal polytheism and the concept of the One God “_The original teachings of Melchizedek took root more deeply and then spread to Europe_” (<a id="a53_190"></a>[UB 95:2.1](/en/The_Urantia_Book/95#p2_1)), because Egypt already has an evolved religion “_they believed that a soul separated from the physical body, if it was properly armed with magic formulas, could avoid the evil intermediary spirits and reach the judgment hall of Osiris where it would then be admitted to the realms of bliss, if it was not guilty._” (<a id="a53_549"></a>[UB 95:2.9](/en/The_Urantia_Book/95#p2_9)) The missionaries of Salem arrived in Rome in -600, but were powerless before the myriad of gods, cults dedicated to heroes, to the mother of god, to the forty successive emperors.

-In Greece, where philosophers and elites of society never took the deities of Olympus seriously, where the absence of priests did not allow the establishment of a lasting cult, there will remain of the doctrine of Salem a background of belief on “_the intelligence of the universe, the idea of God, of the great source_” ([UB 98:2.4](/en/The_Urantia_Book/98#p2_4))
+In Greece, where philosophers and elites of society never took the deities of Olympus seriously, where the absence of priests did not allow the establishment of a lasting cult, there will remain of the doctrine of Salem a background of belief on “_the intelligence of the universe, the idea of God, of the great source_” (<a id="a55_322"></a>[UB 98:2.4](/en/The_Urantia_Book/98#p2_4))

 The failure is total in Arabia.
 In Iran, the cult of Zoroaster partly restores the light of Salem.
-In Mesopotamia, the disciples of Salem reduce the number of gods but are defeated by the goddess Ishtar “_All that remains of them are psalms from the Old Testament engraved on stones that the Hebrew priests incorporated into their writings_” ([UB 95:1.10](/en/The_Urantia_Book/95#p1_10))
+In Mesopotamia, the disciples of Salem reduce the number of gods but are defeated by the goddess Ishtar “_All that remains of them are psalms from the Old Testament engraved on stones that the Hebrew priests incorporated into their writings_” (<a id="a57_343"></a>[UB 95:1.10](/en/The_Urantia_Book/95#p1_10))

 In India, where Vedic worship reigns, subject to the Brahmin caste, there will remain only a few traces of the gospel of Salem, drowned in the philosophy of transmigration of souls.